DHTMLX/docs-suite/docs/list/api/list_focuschange_event.md

 @signature: {'focusChange: (focusIndex: number, id: string | number) => void;'}

 @params:
-- focusIndex		number					the position of an item
+- `focusIndex: number` - the position of an item
-- id		string | number			the id of an item
+- `id: string | number` - the id of an item

 @example:
 list.events.on("FocusChange", function(index, id){